-If the idea of starting with War and Peace fills you with dread – and you’re also interested in reading some of Tolstoy’s other books – The Death of Ivan Ilyich is a good place to start.
+If the idea of starting with War and Peace fills you with dread – and you’re also interested in reading some of Tolstoy’s other books – The Death of Ivan Ilyich is the best place to start with Tolstoy.

 It’s a short tale narrating the agony of a man coming to terms with his own mortality, which sounds pretty heavy going.
 And yeah, it is.
 But it’s also an incredibly powerful book about living well and realising what matters most to you.

-I own and love this Penguin edition of The Death of Ivan Ilyich and Other Stories, translated by David McDuff and with an introduction by Anthony Briggs.
+I love this Penguin edition of The Death of Ivan Ilyich and Other Stories, translated by David McDuff and with an introduction by Anthony Briggs.

 Anna Karenina is just as famous and loved as War and Peace, perhaps even more so.
 While War and Peace speaks splendidly about the nature of human life, Anna Karenina brilliantly conveys its inner turmoil.

 Anna Karenina is a fairly devastating book in places, but also offers some incredibly beautiful and hopeful sections and themes on life, nature, and the future.